 Employees of the University perform operating functions for the Foundation.
 The University tracks, administers, and reports all payroll and fringe benefit costs.
-The University directly funded salaries of University employees that perform functions for the benefit of both the University and the Foundation.
-This amount is disclosed in Note 1.
-The Foundation transferred additional payroll and fringe benefit costs to the University of approximately \$3,040,000 and \$3,459,000 for the years ended June 30, 2015 and 2014, respectively.
-These amounts are shown on the statements of functional expenses as salaries and other supplements for fundraising and operating costs.
+The University directly funded salaries of approximately \$9,924,000 and \$9,158,000 for University employees that perform functions for the benefit of both the University and the Foundation for the years ended June 30, 2016 and 2015, respectively.
+These amounts are included in university support revenue on the statements of activities and changes in net assets.
+The Foundation transferred additional payroll and fringe benefit costs to the University of approximately \$4,072,400 and \$3,040,000 for the years ended June 30, 2016 and 2015, respectively.
+All these amounts are shown on the statements of functional expenses as salaries and other supplements for fundraising and operating costs.

-The University recognized and reported a compensated absence liability of approximately \$935,000 and \$1,129,000 for University employees performing functions for the Foundation for the years ended June 30, 2015 and 2014, respectively.
+The University recognized and reported a compensated absence liability of approximately \$986,000 and \$935,000 for University employees performing functions for the Foundation for the years ended June 30, 2016 and 2015, respectively.
 These amounts are not included in the Foundation's statements of activities and changes in net assets.

-Portions of the Foundation's contributions receivable balance (\$8,428,047 and \$3,996,022 at June 30, 2015 and 2014, respectively) are commitments made to the Foundation by several members of the Foundation's Board.
-In addition, the Foundation received \$252,864 and \$2,014,399 during the years ended June 30, 2015 and 2014, respectively, in cash and in-kind contributions from various members of the Foundation's Board.
+Portions of the Foundation's contributions receivable balance (\$5,968,337 and \$8,428,047 at June 30, 2016 and 2015, respectively), are commitments made to the Foundation by several members of the Foundation's Board.
+In addition, the Foundation received \$1,273,332 and \$252,864 during the years ended June 30, 2016 and 2015, respectively, in cash and in-kind contributions from various members of the Foundation's Board.

 The Foundation has interfund loans to University colleges, units, and regional campuses that are collateralized by assets within the Foundation.
-Foundation interfund loans totaled approximately \$7,382,000 and \$8,794,000 at June 30, 2015 and 2014, respectively, and net to zero on the accompanying statements of financial position.
+Foundation interfund loans totaled approximately \$6,270,000 and \$7,382,000 at June 30, 2016 and 2015, respectively, and net to zero on the accompanying statements of financial position.

 The Foundation executed a noncancelable operating lease with the University as the tenant related to property described in Note 10.
 The lease agreement requires the university to make monthly lease payments of \$43,913 to the Foundation through March 30, 2032.
-During the year, the Foundation received \$131,739 in lease payments from the University, which is included in university support and other revenue in the accompanying statements of activities and changes in net assets.
+During the year, the Foundation received \$526,956 in lease payments from the University, which is included in university support and other revenue in the accompanying statements of activities and changes in net assets.